-Uduak-Joe Ntuk is a well-respected community leader, professor, and commissioner who is a candidate for the Long Beach Community College District (LBCCD) Board of Trustees.
+Uduak-Joe Ntuk is a well-respected community leader, professor, and public servant who is running for the Long Beach Community College District (LBCCD) Board of Trustees, Area 1.